yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/email-outbound.md

 ### Set up SMTP-based email account (Basic)

 This setup allows our platform to send emails on behalf of the email domain.
+For more information on how to setup Email channel, click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/tickets/setupandconfig#1).

 To set up SMTP server on the yellow.ai platform, follow these steps: